 Salim Yusuf is an internationally renowned cardiologist and epidemiologist, whose work over 35 years has substantially improved the prevention and treatment of cardiovascular disease, thereby benefiting millions of people.
-Medically qualified in Bangalore 1976, he received a Rhodes Scholarship and obtained a DPhil from Oxford, during which he (along with Richard Peto and Peter Sleight) initiated the concepts of large, simple trials, and meta-analysis.
+Medically qualified in Bangalore in 1976, he received a Rhodes Scholarship and obtained a DPhil from Oxford, during which he (along with Richard Peto and Peter Sleight) initiated the concepts of large, simple trials, and meta-analysis.
 He coordinated the ISIS trial (which set the structure for future international collaborative work in cardiovascular disease) that demonstrated the value of beta-blockers in myocardial infarction, and served on the steering committees for all subsequent ISIS trials including the landmark ISIS 2 trial that showed that both thrombolytics and aspirin reduced mortality in AMI.

 In 1984, he moved to the National Institutes of Health, Bethesda, USA, where he developed and led the SOLVD trial (establishing the value of ACE-inhibitors in heart failure and LV dysfunction) and DIG trial (clarifying the role of digitalis).
 Both of these are the first large trials in heart failure and served as the model for subsequent major trials in heart failure resulting in substantial improvements in mortality.